jatinpatwa401/FastFoodBrandAppealAnalyzer/backend/README.md

 ### `Setting up the Sentiment & Sarcasm Classifiers`

-Navigate to the MLModels directory in your terminal.
+Navigate to the MLModels directory in your terminal:
 ```
 cd FastFoodBrandAppeal/backend/classification/MLModels
 ```